rockset/rockset-go-client/openapi/docs/KafkaIntegration.md

 `func (o *KafkaIntegration) HasSecurityConfig() bool`

 HasSecurityConfig returns a boolean if a field has been set.

+### GetSchemaRegistryConfig

+`func (o *KafkaIntegration) GetSchemaRegistryConfig() SchemaRegistryConfig`

+GetSchemaRegistryConfig returns the SchemaRegistryConfig field if non-nil, zero value otherwise.

+### GetSchemaRegistryConfigOk

+`func (o *KafkaIntegration) GetSchemaRegistryConfigOk() (*SchemaRegistryConfig, bool)`

+GetSchemaRegistryConfigOk returns a tuple with the SchemaRegistryConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSchemaRegistryConfig

+`func (o *KafkaIntegration) SetSchemaRegistryConfig(v SchemaRegistryConfig)`

+SetSchemaRegistryConfig sets SchemaRegistryConfig field to given value.

+### HasSchemaRegistryConfig

+`func (o *KafkaIntegration) HasSchemaRegistryConfig() bool`

+HasSchemaRegistryConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)